Nevada hosts Sam Houston in season opener - WTOP News

 Reno, Nevada; Monday, 10 p.m.
 EST

-Sam Houston went 21-12 overall last season while going 7-9 on the road.
-The Bearkats averaged 72.2 points per game last season, 30.2 in the paint, 15.7 off of turnovers and 12.1 on fast breaks.
+Sam Houston went 21-12 overall with a 7-9 record on the road a season ago.
+The Bearkats averaged 6.8 steals, 2.3 blocks and 12.7 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.